despia-native/despia-native/README.md

 JavaScript SDK for [Despia](https://despia.com) - Transform your web app into a native iOS & Android app without writing Swift or Kotlin.
 This npm package provides command queuing and variable watching for seamless integration with Despia's GPU-accelerated native runtime, enabling access to 25+ device APIs through simple JavaScript calls.

+**Import:** `import despia from 'despia-native';` (default export, not destructured)

+**IMPORTANT: This SDK package is REQUIRED for TypeScript, React, Vue, and other modern frameworks!** While `window.despia = ""` works in vanilla JavaScript, this package provides type safety, command queuing, and variable watching for professional development environments.

 ## About Despia

 Despia bridges the gap between web and native mobile development.
 Build your app using the web technologies you already know, then deploy it as a truly native application to the App Store and Google Play - complete with hardware acceleration, offline support, and deep OS integration.